 Lungkya Gompa located about 40 km from county seat, in Xiagongma village, it belongs Jonang sect, and affiliated to Dzamtang Tsangpa Gompa, being found in Qing dynasty

 Geography and Climate

-Gade County is located in transition zone from the alpine gorge to the plateau surface of the Qingnan Plateau.
-The Amnye Marchen Mountain branch runs through the central part from northwest to southeast, and the terrain slopes from northwest to southeast.
-The landform is alpine mountainous.
-The main rivers Dongkequ and Xikequ basins form two large valleys, the terrain is flat and open.
+Gade County is located in transition zone from alpine gorge to plateau surface of Qingnan Plateau.
+Amnye Marchen Mountain branch runs through central part from northwest to southeast, and its terrain slopes from northwest to southeast.
+Landform is alpine mountainous.
+The main rivers Dongkequ and Xikequ basins form two large valleys with flat and open terrain

 Population and Ethinic Groups